grafana/grafana/docs/sources/dashboards/add-organize-panels.md

    For more information about individual visualizations, refer to [Visualizations options]({{< relref "../visualizations/" >}}).

-1. Refer to the following documentation for ways you adjust panel settings.
+1. Refer to the following documentation for ways you can adjust panel settings.

    While not required, most visualizations need some adjustment before they properly display the information that you need.